 The word "uninterruptible" means that the power supply will act quickly enough to prevent the gear from ever losing power when the main power source goes dark.
 This means that a UPS system must be capable of activating backup power within 25ms of a power loss.

-Redundant in nature, the UPS provides an important protective barrier against data loss and hardware damage.
+An UPS, which by its very nature is redundant.
+It provides an important protective barrier against data loss and expensive hardware damage.

 Unfortunately, many network managers fail to properly monitor their UPS systems.

-Using a UPS's own interface for uptime monitoring defeats the reason of such monitoring.
+Using an UPS's own interface for uptime monitoring defeats the reason of such monitoring.
 If the UPS fails, so too will the monitoring interface that you have relied on.

 Instead, the industry best practice is to deploy relatively low-cost external monitoring devices.
 Small monitoring devices (1 RU or less) are available to collect important status information from virtually any UPS backup system.

 These monitoring devices, commonly known as RTUs, will send alerts back to vital personnel via LAN, phone voice message, serial connection, T1, fiber, or other available transport.

 In this way, organizations can track and log the voltage levels of each single battery cell, providing a good assessment of the overall health of the battery string.